LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/use_module_2.rst.txt

 automatically load the module.
 Loading the module file is dependent of the used backend Prolog compiler and must be done separately (usually, using a source file ``use_module/1`` or ``use_module/2`` directive in the entity file or in the application loader file).
-Also note that the name of the module may differ from the name of the module file.
+Also, note that the name of the module may differ from the name of the module file.

 The modules should be loaded prior to the compilation of entities that